SayvIlahsiav/SayvIlahsiav/README.md

 ## My Skills 💡

-- **Languages:** English, Hindi, learning Portuguese and Swahili, with plans to learn German and Turkish.
+- 🗺️ **Languages:** English, Hindi, learning Portuguese and Swahili, with plans to learn German and Turkish.
-- **Programming:** Flutter, Dart, Java, Pyhton, and more.
+- 👩‍💻 **Programming:** Flutter, Dart, Java, Python, and more.
-- **Tools:** Android Studio, Git, Figma, Adobe XD, VSCode, JetBrains IDEA, Jira, Notion, and more.
+- ⛏️ **Tools:** Android Studio, Git, Figma, Adobe XD, VSCode, JetBrains IDEA, Jira, Notion, and more.

 ## Connect with Me 🌐